nataliejtang/DH150-Natalie-Tang/Assignment-4.md

 - "Um, and once you become familiar with something, it becomes easy.
 And so even though there might be another website that can offer more information, if I have, if it takes time, to get used to then I might not be willing to put the effort into getting used to it."

 ### Reflection
 I thoroughly enjoyed conducting this research activity.
 The participant was able to respond in a way that was much more open ended in comparison to the usability test.
 This was more of a conversation which allowed the participant to talk more about her specific experiences and thoughts regarding the dispersion of educational resources as opposed to focusing on completing specific tasks.
-This activity as a whole allowed me to see what the participant is looking for in a website that provides information about ... and potential problems...
-I was not expect
+This activity as a whole allowed me to see what the participant is looking for in a website that provides aggregated information about education as well as any potential problems that may arise.
+I was not expecting the participant to ask so many clarifying questions.
+In order to improve this activity, it would be beneficial for me to be more clear in what I am asking and to avoid using the same phrases over and over.
+This confusion could also be eliminated by providing examples that may help the participant understand the question better.
+I also had the tendency to say "cool" or "nice" a lot which implies that the participant provided a "correct" answer.
+This is not the goal of the study and I should not try to say such phrases in future contextual inquiry activities.